Walter Maxwell

-Walter S. Maxwell (September 12, 1836 – August 17, 1895) was an American farmer, businessman, and Republican politician.
-He was a member of the Wisconsin State Senate and State Assembly, representing Kenosha County through the 1880s.
+Walter S. Maxwell (September 12, 1836 – August 17, 1895) was an American farmer, businessman, and Republican politician from Kenosha County, Wisconsin.
+He represented Kenosha County for four years as a member of the Wisconsin Senate (1885–1889) and served three years in the State Assembly (1877, 1881, 1883).

 Biography

 Maxwell was born on September 12, 1836, in Jackson, New York.
 He was raised on his father's farm and attended common schools and the State Normal School.
 He taught school for a few years, then moved west to Wisconsin in 1860, settling in Kenosha County.
 He purchased a tract of unimproved land in what is now Somers, Wisconsin, and cultivated it into a productive farm.

 Maxwell cast his first presidential vote for Abraham Lincoln in 1860, and remained a Republican for the rest of his life.
 He was elected to eight consecutive terms as chairman of the town board of Somers, from 1874 through 1881, and then served as chairman of the town board and chairman of the Kenosha County board of supervisors in 1884.

 He first ran for Wisconsin State Assembly in 1875, but was defeated by Democrat Frederick Robinson.
 He made another attempt in 1876—with higher voter turnout in a Presidential election year—and defeated Democrat Robert S. Houston.
 He did not run again in 1877, but was elected to two subsequent terms in 1880 and 1882.
 During these years, his Assembly district comprised all of Kenosha County.

 In 1884, he was elected to a four-year term in the Wisconsin State Senate, representing Wisconsin's 8th State Senate district.
 The 8th Senate district then comprised Kenosha and Walworth counties.
 He was not a candidate for re-election in 1888.

 After leaving office, he purchased an ownership stake in the Arcadian Brown Stone Company, a brown sandstone quarry in Superior, Wisconsin.
 He split his time between Superior and Kenosha for the rest of his life, generally spending summers in Superior and winters in Kenosha.
 He died in Superior on August 17, 1895.
 His death was sudden and unexpected, having appeared to be in good health in the days leading up to his death.